AbdulMateen18/loancalculator/README.md

 ### Output:

 The Output will be displayed in a separate modal window as:

---Here are your Loan Payment Details :
+Here are your Loan Payment Details :

 - You will need to pay XXXX.XX$ each month.
 - Total amount that will be payed over loan life is XXXXXX.XX$ .